boucadair/rfc3535-20years-later/Prez/NEMOPS/nemops-session2-summary.md

       * (**NEW-OPS-REQ-GUIDE-AND-PROFILE**) Be optimized to specify the minimum functionality required to manage network devices using YANG.
       * (**NEW-OPS-REQ-GUIDE-AND-PROFILE**) Make all extra functionality optional, perhaps moving them to a separate document (e.g., XPath filtering)
       * (**NEW-OPS-REQ-GUIDE-AND-PROFILE**) Consider if there is any legacy features that are no longer useful and could be removed altogether (e.g., shared candidate)
-      * Model all NETCONF RPC operations in YANG data models.
+      * (Protocol maintenance; not specific to the WS) Model all NETCONF RPC operations in YANG data models.
       * (**NEW-OPS-REQ-NEW-NEED**) Support for JSON encoding of YANG data by default, but also allowing support for CBOR and XML.
    + YANG-next:
       * (Protocol maintenance; not specific to the WS) Merging in the core versioning changes.